 Rationale Why should the Review be undertaken?
 How would the topic link to the Council's key aims and priorities?
-What banefits could recult from the Comiting Davious What benefits could result from the Scrutiny Review?
-Section Four - Prioritisation OLOTION TOOK - I MONITISATION Importance Strong evidence linking topic to the Council's key aims and priorities.
+What benefits could result from the Scrutiny Review?
+SECTION FOUR - PRIORITISATION Importance Importance Strong evidence linking topic to the Council's key aims and priorities.
 Good evidence linking topic to the Council's key aims and priorities.
 Good evidence linking topic to the Council's key aims but not to current priorities.
 Some evidence that topic is indirectly related to the Council's key aims/priorities.
 No evidence that topic is related to the Council's key aims/priorities.
-Impact Cubatantial banafita community with a far a size of Substantial benefits community wide or for a significant proportion or section of the Community.
+Impact Substantial benefits community wide or for a significant proportion or section of the Community.
 Moderate benefits for two or more client groups or substantial benefits for only one client group.
 Minor benefits for two or more client groups or moderate benefits for one client group.

 Minor benefits for only one client group.

 No benefits likely to result.

-Section Five - Conclusions
+SECTION

 Topic Selection

-Select Reject Reserve List
+Select Reject

-Refer Topic to:
+F Refer Topic to:

-Scrutiny Review Task Group Overview & Scrutiny Committee
+Scrutiny Review Task G Group Overview and Scrutiny Committee

 Other

-Date Topic Considered:
+Date Topic Considered: :

-Further Information:
+Fur ther Information: